This Day In Music: February 3

 February 3, 1956 ~ Guitarist Lee Ranaldo born in Glen Cove, New York, USA ~ Co-founding member of pioneering noise rock outfit Sonic Youth, acclaimed for the albums Sister and Daydream Nation released respectively in 1987 and 1988.
 Served as producer for acts such as Babes In Toyland, You Am I, Magik Markers, Kleg, and others

 February 3, 1949 ~ Glam rock bassist Arthur Kane, full name Arthur Harold Kane Jr, born in the Bronx, New York, USA ~ Co-founding member of the New York Dolls, remaining with the band through 1975.
 Present on the band's key albums, 1973's The New York Dolls and 1974's Too Much Too Soon.
-Has also worked with Blackie Lawless, Sid Vicious, the London Cowboys, the Corpse Grinders, and others ~ Kane passed away in 2004
+Has also worked with Blackie Lawless, Sid Vicious, the London Cowboys, and the Corpse Grinders ~ Kane passed away in 2004

 February 3, 1949 ~ Ferdinand van Eis, commonly known as blues singer Oscar Benton, born in Haarlem, the Netherlands ~ Duetted with Monica Verschoor on All I Ever Need Is You and Everybody's Telling Me, the latter a top 20 hit in the Netherlands in 1972.
 Fronted the Oscar Benton Blues Band.
 Best known for 1974's Roll On Sweet Mississippi and Bensonhurst Blues, the latter a hit in France after the song was included in the 1981 crime-thriller Pour La Peau D'Un Flic starring Alain Delon ~ Van Eis passed away in 2020